Rolleiflex Automat II - Antique and Vintage Cameras

 Reflex viewing through second lens.
 Full-size ground glass focusing screen without condenser.
 Focusing magnifier.
 Direct-vision view-finder in hood.

-Auto-stop on film-advance, coupled to shutter.
+Auto-stop on film advance, coupled to shutter.

-Film-advance tensions shutter.
+Film advance tensions shutter.
 Automatic film counter.
-After the 12th exposure the film-advance lever keeps winding.
-Depth of field scale.
+After the 12th exposure the film advance lever keeps winding.
+Depth-of-field scale.
 Exposure table on back.

 Identification: